JeremyGelb/spNetwork/README.md

 ```

 To use all the new features before they are available in the CRAN
-version, you have to download the development version.
+version, you can download the development version.

 ``` r
 devtools::install_github("JeremyGelb/spNetwork")